 A probably-1990 introduction was Madonna with Rose (not the same piece as “Rose Madonna”).
 It was available only in color but had an option to purchase it either with or without the 1″ thick porcelain base that is shown.
 The no-base version is 7″ high and sold for $475 in 1993; the with-base version is 8″ high and was $575.

 Back to the future again: this Madonna with Lace was resurrected at the start of the 1990s as an upsized (by 2”) version of the 1960s Madonna with Lace Veil shown earlier…..which itself was taken from the 1950s Holland Mold Company madonna!
 So this is the fourth and final incarnation of what originally began as a Holland Mold Company design.
 This piece, offered in either plain white bisque or in color as shown with a blue lace veil and yellow rose, is 6.5” high (the original 1950s/1960s mold was 4.5” high, and so this has been upsized from the previous three; see Upsize Downsize if you’re curious about how such things are done).
 In 1993 the plain white one was $95 and the color was $125.

-The current Cybis website also lists, but does not have a photograph of, a sculpture called Madonna Most Pure which is available in white at $295 and color at $395.
+The mid-1990s also saw the introduction of a sculpture called Madonna Most Pure in white at $295 and color at $395.
 Supposedly it is 6.75” high but because there was never a photo of it on their website, I have no idea whether this is a bust or a full figure.
-I will try to find out more about this sculpture including its introduction date.

 There is a direct-contact form on the About the Cybis Archive page if any reader has photos of, or information about, any Cybis madonnas (of whatever era) that they would like to share; in research, every little bit helps!